opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ![CPU Time by Container and Pod](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/line_chart.png){:class="img-centered"}

 We get a line of the cpu time used by time interval for each container.
-The labels consist of the pod name first and container name second.
+The labels consist of the pod name first and the container name second.
 We can control this ordering by the ordering of our aggregations.
 Similar to TSVB, we have a problem to distinguish long labels in the legend.
 This is no better, if we bring the legend to the bottom with the panel options.